yeehaa123/elab/CHAT/collections.md

-The same argument also holds for working fields related to the humanities: museums, libraries and archives are challenged to make the huge data sets that result from digitalization of the cultural heritage they foster, accessible and understandable for as many people as possible.
+The same argument also holds for working fields related to the humanities: museums, libraries and archives are challenged to make the huge data sets that result from digitization of the cultural heritage they foster, accessible and understandable for as many people as possible.
-Despite the opportunities these mass resources generated in numerous digitization projects provide, humanities researchers and students are – due to a lack of skills - reluctant to exploit these troves.
+Despite the opportunities provided by these mass resources, generated in numerous digitization projects, humanities researchers and students are – due to a lack of skills - reluctant to exploit these troves.

 Nonetheless, this project is not reducible to a political or didactic agenda.